sharkdp/fd/README.md

 sudo dpkg -i fd_7.2.0_amd64.deb  # adapt version number and architecture
 ```

+fd will be available from Ubuntu Disco Dingo (19.04).

 ### On Debian

-If you run Debian sid (and soon Debian Buster), fd is
+If you run Debian sid and Buster, fd is
 [officially maintained by Debian](https://tracker.debian.org/pkg/rust-fd-find).
 ```
 sudo apt-get install fd-find